 Channels are made available on the basis of one pair of adjacent channels with a separation between the pair of 12 kHz in order to provide optimum capacity in both systems using geostationary satellites and low earth-orbiting satellites.

 Figure 7-10.
 COSPAS/SARSAT

-frequency management plan (2003)
+frequency management plan (2003) [is there an update?]

 This page deliberately left blank.